autodesk-cloud/ochopod/docs/index.rst

 Ochopod
 _______

-Ochopod is a Python_ package that performs automatic orchestration for containers running over Mesos_.
+Ochopod is a Python_ package that performs automatic orchestration for containers running over Mesos_ or Kubernetes_.
 It does rely on Zookeeper_ for synchronization and is built using the cool Pykka_ actor system port.
 You can easily embed Ochopod in your Docker_ containers and address complex situations where various systems cross-reference each others at run-time.

 Contents
 ________